holepunchto/pear-docs/reference/cli.md

-# Command Line Interface
+# Command Line Interface (CLI)

-Pear's Command Line Interface (CLI) is the primary interface for Pear Development.
+The Command Line Interface is the primary interface for Pear Development.

 ## pear init [dir]